Zoshigaya Cemetery – the best photography guide

 Soseki Natsume grave

-Zoshigaya Cemetery in Tokyo is great for a walk or photography.
+Zoshigaya Cemetery is an unusual Tokyo photo spot.
 Some might think it a rather morbid place, but not me.
 With its forest-like atmosphere and fascinating tombstone architecture, it is alive.
+It’s perfect for a walk or photography.
 If you have a camera, you can get great photos there.
-It is another place to visit the graves of those who helped created modern Japan.
+It is another place to visit the graves of those who helped create modern Japan.

 The grounds are spacious and peaceful.
 Tall trees cover most of its ten acres.
-Through gaps in the trunks, you can see the skyscrapers of nearby Ikebukuro.
-Incredibly, these two opposites are so close to each other.
+Through gaps in the trunks, you can see the skyscrapers of Ikebukuro.
+These two opposites, one full of life and the other representing the end of it, are close to each other.

 cherry blossom engraved tombstone